 EA will not back down on Lootboxes

-EA believes that its FIFA Ultimate team is not a form of Gambling.
+EA believes that its FIFA Ultimate team is not a form of gambling, however, they’re many FIFA betting sites around.
 Andrew Wilson believes that since players cannot sell items in virtual currency for real money, they have no way to cash-out.

 Firstly, players always receive a specified number of items in each [‘FIFA Ultimate Team’] box.
 And secondly, we don’t provide or authorize any way to cash out or sell items in virtual currency for real-world money.
 And there’s no way we can make value assign to FUT items in-game currency.
 And while we forbid the transfer of items of in-the-game currency outside, we also actively seek to eliminate that where it’s going on in an illegal environment, and we work with regulators in various jurisdictions to achieve that.